MKLab-ITI/JGNN/tutorials/Introduction.md

 BatchOptimizer batchOptimizer = new BatchOptimizer(batchOptimizer);
 ```

+:bulb: **Always** use batch optimizers for complicated models, as more than one gradient paths may arrive
+at trainable variables and they need to perform simultaneous updates.

 We finally perform training over a total of 150 epochs.
 For each of these, we obtain the model held by the model builder
 and call its `Model.trainSampleDifference` method to train it with a provided optimizer, list of of inputs variable
 values and list of output variable values (these lists comprise only one matrix each).
 This method returns the original
 predictions as a list.
-To showcase primitive operations, we also
+Batching and parallelized batch training are covered in [introduction to models and builders](Models.md).

 :bulb: The order of input and output list elements, if more than one need to be provided or retrieved, corresponds to
 of their definition order in the model builder.